FAQs: Small Business Administration (SBA) Loans and Grants for Agents

 Which of the SBA loans should I apply for?

-Can I apply for both a PPP loan and an EIDL loan?
+Can I apply for both a PPP loan and an EIDL loan

 Yes – but borrowers cannot take out an EIDL and a PPP loan for the same purposes.
 You could, if desired, get a PPP loan to cover lost income and other costs that are forgivable under the PPP, and then get an EIDL loan to cover some of your other expenses.
 You should carefully review the options available to select the SBA loans that will be the best fit for your needs and circumstances.

 If an agent applied for or received an EIDL loan related to COVID-19 before April 3, 2020 and used the loan proceeds to cover payroll costs, the agent will be able to refinance the EIDL into a PPP loan for purposes of loan forgiveness.
 Remaining portions of the EIDL, for purposes other than those laid out as eligible for loan forgiveness under the PPP loan, will remain a non-forgivable loan.
-Recipients of the EIDL emergency grant will have that amount subtracted from the amount forgiven under the PPP loan.

 PAYCHECK PROTECTION PROGRAM (PPP) LOANS

 The Coronavirus Aid, Relief, and Economic Security (CARES) Act has created the Paycheck Protection Program (PPP), an expansion of SBA’s 7(a) loan program for providing financial assistance to small businesses.
+In 2020, the CARES Act II reopened the PPP program for those who hadn’t taken a PPP loan in the first round, as well as providing for the second draw PPP loans discussed below.

-Businesses with fewer than 500 employees — including sole proprietors, independent contractors, and other self-employed individuals — all qualify for PPP loans.
-Since most real estate agents are independent contractors, they are likely to qualify for PPP loans.
+Businesses with fewer than 500 employees — including sole proprietors, independent contractors, and other self-employed individuals — all qualify for initial PPP loans.
+Since most real estate agents are independent contractors, they are likely to qualify for initial PPP loans.

 Borrowers are required to make a good faith certification that they have been affected by COVID-19 and will use funds to maintain payroll and to cover other debt obligations.